verginicabm/RoWordNet/README.md

 # RoWordNet

-**RoWordNet stand for Romanian WordNet, a semantic network for the Romanian language**.
+**RoWordNet stands for Romanian WordNet, a semantic network for the Romanian language**.
 RoWordNet mimics Princeton WordNet, a large lexical database of English.
-The building block of a WordNet is the **synset** that expresses a unique concept.
+The building block of a WordNet is the **synset**, which expresses a unique concept.
 The synset (a synonym set) contains, as the name implies, a number of synonym words known as literals.
-The synset has more properties like a definition and links to other synsets.
-They also have a part-of-speech (pos) that groups them in four categories: nouns, verbs, adverbs and adjectives.
+The synset has more properties, such as a definition, and links to other synsets.
+They also have a part of speech (pos) that groups them in four categories: nouns, verbs, adverbs and adjectives.
 Synsets are interlinked by **semantic relations** like hypernymy ("is-a"), meronymy ("is-part"), antonymy, and others.

 ## Install